-Example in the picture: It is 10:00, the set cooking time is 45 minutes and the dish should be ready at 12:00.
+Example in the picture: The set cooking time is 45 minutes and the dish should be ready at 12:00.

-- 1. Set the operating mode, and temperature or level. - 2.
+- 1. Set the type of heating and temperature or level. - 2.
 Set the cooking time. - 3.
-Before starting the operation, touch the "End" text

-The projected end time is highlighted white in the display.
+Before starting, touch the field again once.
+The end time is highlighted white in the display.